-◆ The system prompts for data required to complete the copy command.

-- ◆ The destination file name should not contain slashes (\ or /), and the maximum length for file names is 32 characters for files on the switch or 127 characters for files on the server.
-(Valid characters: A-Z, a-z, 0-9, "", "-") - The switch supports only two operation code files, but the maximum number of user-defined configuration files is 16. - ◆ You can use "Factory\Default\Config.cfg" as the source to copy from the factory default configuration file, but you cannot use it as the destination. - To replace the startup configuration, you must use startup-config as the destination. - ◆ The Boot ROM and Loader cannot be uploaded or downloaded from the FTP/ TFTP server.
+- The system prompts for data required to complete the copy command. - The destination file name should not contain slashes (\ or /), and the maximum length for file names is 32 characters for files on the switch or 127 characters for files on the server.
+(Valid characters: A-Z, a-z, 0-9, ".", "-") - The switch supports only two operation code files, but the maximum number of user-defined configuration files is 16. - You can use "Factory_Default_Config.cfg" as the source to copy from the factory default configuration file, but you cannot use it as the destination. - To replace the startup configuration, you must use startup-config as the destination. - Use the copy file unit command to copy a local file to another switch in the stack.
+Use the copy unit file command to copy a file from another switch in the stack. - The Boot ROM and Loader cannot be uploaded or downloaded from the FTP/ TFTP server.
 You must follow the instructions in the release notes for new firmware, or contact your distributor for help. - For information on specifying an https-certificate, see "Replacing the Default Secure-site Certificate" in the Web Management Guide.
 For information on configuring the switch to use HTTPS for a secure connection, see the ip http secure-server command. - When logging into an FTP server, the interface prompts for a user name and password configured on the remote server.
-Note that "anonymous" is set as the default user name. - ◆ The reload command will not be accepted during copy operations to flash memory.
+Note that "anonymous" is set as the default user name.